NatalyP1112/git-intro/README.md

 # git-intro
-Template Repository for git introductory lesson
+Nataly's Repository for git introductory lesson
+Edited the readme from GitHub